worldline/learning-kotlin/docs/src/en/presentation/README.md

 ## Why switch from Java to Kotlin

-Here are some arguments that motivate switching from Java (version 17 at the time of writing) to Kotlin.
+Here are some arguments that motivate switching from Java (version 17 LTS at the time of writing) to Kotlin.

 - Kotlin supports more targets than Java.
-- Kotlin has compile time null-safety.
+- Kotlin has compile time null-safety (Java Optionals are runtime wrappers for nullable values).
 - Kotlin strings support interpolation.
 - Casting in Kotlin is smart.
 - Kotlin functional programming features are better.
 It even allows to define Type-Safe builders and DSLs.